iotgdev/wasb_technical_test/README.md

 Introduction
 ---

 Awesome!
 You're a programmer.
 Finally!
 We need a few of those.
-We have a team directory project, TASTI, that isn't working and we need your help to fix it.
+We have a team directory project, TASTI, that isn't working, and we need your help to fix it.
 You'll only need to know basic python and javascript to get started, although we'll be working with a few frameworks that form part of our other projects.

 Instructions will appear in bold.